 What Is Sleep Apnea Testing?

-Evaluating sleep apnea often involves overnight analysis of your breathing and other issues at a sleep center.
-These tests are referred to as nocturnal polysomnography.
-When sleep tests are administered, patients are typically hooked to specialized equipment to monitor breathing, brain, lung, heart activity, and blood oxygen levels.
-Arm, leg, and other body movements are observed as well.
+Evaluating sleep apnea1 often involves overnight analysis of your breathing and other physiological factors at a sleep center.
+These tests are referred to as nocturnal polysomnography.1 When sleep tests are administered, patients are typically hooked to specialized equipment to monitor breathing, brain, lung, heart activity, and blood oxygen levels.1 Arm, leg, and other body movements are observed as well.1

 Get More Info: Complete Guide to Sleep Apnea

-Many individuals can go a considerable amount of time before realizing they struggle with sleep apnea.
-Believing symptoms to be indicative of other issues like snoring, insomnia, or mere irritability is common.
-However, undiagnosed sleep apnea can have life-threatening consequences, so being aware of symptoms could help with identifying the issue and seeking a solution.
+Many people can go a considerable amount of time before realizing they struggle with sleep apnea.
+Oftentimes, sleep apnea symptoms are disregarded as indicators of other issues like insomnia or stress.
+However, undiagnosed sleep apnea can have life-threatening consequences2 such as a stroke or heart attack, so being aware of symptoms could help with identifying the issue and seeking a solution.

-Individuals with obstructive sleep apnea often report morning headaches.
-In one study, the percentage of individuals with sleep apnea who reported headaches was higher than the percentage of participants who didn’t have headaches, indicating a strong correlation between headaches and the condition.
+People with obstructive sleep apnea (OSA) often report morning headaches.1 In a 2015 study7, the percentage of individuals with sleep apnea who reported headaches was higher than the percentage of participants who didn’t have headaches, indicating a strong correlation between headaches and sleep apnea.

-Loud snoring is common among individuals diagnosed with sleep apnea.
-Noticing you’re snoring might be a crucial indicator of sleep apnea, as the two issues are often connected.
-When looking out for your health, it’s wise to err on the side of caution and seek testing to prevent the issue from worsening.
+Loud snoring is common among those with sleep apnea.1 Noticing you’re snoring might be a crucial indicator of sleep apnea, as the two issues are often connected.1

-Sleep apnea is often characterized by disruptive snoring, followed by momentary silence where breathing nearly or entirely stops.
-This brief occurrence usually causes a person to wake up and gasp for air or snort loudly.
-The pattern is often repeated multiple times within the course of a night.
+Sleep apnea is often characterized by disruptive snoring, followed by momentary silence where breathing nearly or entirely stops.1 These periods8 are also known as hypopneas (reduced breathing) and apneas (completely paused breathing).
+The pauses in breathing usually cause a person to wake up and gasp for air or snort loudly, and someone with sleep apnea typically experiences hypopneas or apneas multiple times throughout the night.8

-Irritability is often connected to sleep deprivation, and sleep deprivation is a side effect of sleep apnea due to constantly waking up to breathe.
-Therefore, feeling tired and irritable may indicate a more significant root issue, and an at-home or clinical test may be necessary to treat the problem.
+Irritability is often connected to sleep deprivation, and sleep deprivation is a side effect of sleep apnea due to constantly waking up to breathe.1 Therefore, feeling tired and irritable may indicate a more significant root issue like sleep apnea, and an at-home or clinical test may be necessary to treat the problem.

-Waking up gasping for air regularly is a reasonably clear indicator that you’re struggling with sleep apnea.
-Other severe conditions could develop without treatment, including high blood pressure, heart problems, type 2 diabetes, and even stroke.
-Seeking a proper diagnosis by a certified physician could be life-saving.
+Waking up gasping for air regularly is a reasonably clear indicator that you’re struggling with sleep apnea.1 Other severe conditions could develop without treatment, including high blood pressure, heart problems, type 2 diabetes, and even stroke.2 Therefore, seeking a proper diagnosis could be life-saving.

 Interested in learning more?
 Read how and why is sleep apnea misdiagnosed.

-- Comprehensive assessment and is typically more accurate
+- Comprehensive assessment that is typically more accurate

 - More likely to detect irregularities or milder cases